photo credit: Travis Walton, Wikimedia Public Domain

 Continuing the theme, of all people, Woody Allen not just humorously alerted us to the important quality of being first.
 He pointed out that the world should not be so preoccupied with any invaders from outer space having a technology that's many years ahead of ours.

 He claimed it was not advanced technologies supported by plans for world domination that will win.
-He worried about the invading force that was equipped to be anywhere even ten minutes ahead of us.
+He worried about the invading force that was equipped to be anywhere even fifteen minutes ahead of us.

 It's the same with propaganda.
 Being first wins, especially followed up with high repetition.